itsnyan/knowledge-classic/README.md

 - Without the Lightning extension, when we open a new browser window of Supportforce, you'll get logged out of OMNI.

-- This extension that resolves that issue and allows you open the lightning knowledge articles by converting it into Classic first.
+- This extension that resolves that issue and allows you open the lightning knowledge articles by redirecting it into Classic first.

 #